plesk/ext-home-screen-example/README.md

 ### 11. Block Section Order `getSectionOrder()`

-Defines the order of the block within its section when customizing the Home page (in Customize drawer).
-The order determines where the block will appear relative to other blocks in the same section.
+Defines the position of the block relative to other blocks in the same section when customizing the Home page (inside the Customize drawer).
+By default, the block is placed last.

-- **Default value**: Last block in the section

-This option allows you to control the sequence in which blocks appear within their respective section.
-Blocks with a lower order value will appear before those with a higher value.
+You can control the sequence in which blocks appear within their respective section by returning a specific integer value.
+Blocks with a lower order value will be placed before those with a higher value.

 **Example:**